yogi/fabacademy2016/w8-embedded.md

 <img src="images/w6-board-layout.jpg" height="400"/>

- When I uploaded the sketch, the LED on the FabISP started blinking instead of the one on the hello board, so it clearly the LED wasn't on pin 6:
+ When I uploaded the sketch, the LED on the FabISP started blinking instead of the one on the hello board, so clearly the LED wasn't on pin 6 but on pin 7:

 <img src="images/w8-isp-led-blinking.gif"/>